Why month 2 is where email starts to matter differently

 4. Recovery email

-What month-2 emails should sound like
+What month-2 email should sound like

-Patients at this stage usually respond better to:
+Patients usually respond better to:

 - clear timing